jschnab/linux-sysadmin/networking.md

 #### `nslookup`, `host` and `systemd-resolve`

-These two commands also provide DNS information about hosts and IP addresses by querying name servers.
+These commands also provide DNS information about hosts and IP addresses by querying name servers.

 ```